Ramkumar Mukhopadhyay: Life

-before taking a Masters in English from The University of Calcutta.
-He did his Ph.D from Jadavpur University.
+before taking a master's in English from The University of Calcutta.
+He did his PhD from Jadavpur University.

-Mukhopadhyay started his career as Regional Secretary, East India, of Sahitya Akademi.
-Formerly he was Convener of the Bengali Advisory Board of the Sahitya Akademi.
-He was also President of the Bharatiya Bhasha Parishad.
-He has retired as the Director of the Publishing Department, Visva-Bharati.
+Mukhopadhyay started his career as regional secretary, East India, of Sahitya Akademi.
+Formerly he was convener of the Bengali Advisory Board of the Sahitya Akademi.
+He was also president of the Bharatiya Bhasha Parishad.
+He has retired as the director of the Publishing Department, Visva-Bharati.

 He is associated with a number of Bengali Little Magazines.